 How Peppol is changing the operator landscape

 In the last few years, the traditional e-invoice landscape has changed radically.

 In 2019 Peppol, an open network to exchange electronic documents has simplified e-invoicing significantly for all types of organizations and has quickly become a new standard.
 While the lowered cost and ease of use have benefited most organizations, e-invoicing has become especially accessible for small and mid-size businesses.

 Peppol was initiated by the European Commission, foremost to serve the global needs of interoperability and efficiency in e-invoicing and besides the European Union, new countries are continuously being connected.
 Australia and Singapore are just a few recent nodes.

 The catalyst for the recent development is the EU Directive 2014/55/EU; the entire public sector within the European Union is now required only to accept e-invoices and must be able to receive invoices through the Peppol network.

-Regulators across Europe has been active in accelerating the transition towards Peppol and open networks.
+Regulators across Europe have been active in accelerating the transition towards Peppol and open networks.
 The recommendation is clear; switch to Peppol and inform your customers and suppliers of the new routine.

-In Sweden, DIGG, The Swedish Agency for Digital Government, and SFTI, a public sector joint digitization initiative handling the standard for Svefaktura, has decided to stop supporting Svefaktura from 1 April 2021 ultimately and recommends a transition to PEPPOL as an e-invoice format.
+In Sweden, DIGG, The Swedish Agency for Digital Government, and SFTI, a public sector joint digitization initiative handling the standard for Svefaktura, have decided to stop supporting Svefaktura from 1 April 2021 ultimately and recommend a transition to Peppol as an e-invoice format.
 Authorities in other EU countries are moving in the same direction with their respective local networks and formats.